-- Act in a manner consistent with ethical guidelines (American Psychological Association, 2010; National Association of School Psychologists, 2010) and rules of practice (Texas State Board of Examiners of Psychologists, 2014). - Be respectful of colleagues, professors, supervisors, clients, client's families, and other professionals.
+- i Act in a manner consistent with ethical guidelines (American Psychological Association, 2016; National Association of School Psychologists, 2020d) and rules of practice (Texas State Board of Examiners of Psychologists, 2024). - ï Be respectful of colleagues, professors, supervisors, clients, client's families, and other professionals.
 A good rule of thumb is to never say anything about other individuals when they are not present that you would not say if they were present. - Have a receptive attitude toward learning.
-This is shown by attendance and participation in courses and field experiences, as well as responsiveness to feedback-both positive or constructive. - Perform assigned duties to the best of your ability, in courses, field work, and assistantships. - Immediately bring to an instructor's or supervisor's attention any problems or concerns you may have pertaining to your own work.
+This is shown by attendance and participation in courses and field experiences, as well as responsiveness to feedback both positive and constructive. - i Perform assigned duties to the best of your ability, in courses, field work, and assistantships. - ï Immediately bring to an instructor's or supervisor's attention any problems or concerns you may have pertaining to your own work.